fightforthefuture/ifeelnaked/README.md

      **This is wrong:** `<div class=“good”>`

 7. Save the file when you're done updating it.
-You can open and force reload the file in Firefox to test your changes (note that fonts will render poorly.)
+You can open and force reload the `index.html` file in Firefox to test your changes locally (note that fonts will render poorly.)

 8. Once you're happy with your changes, go to the Github app and commit your changes.
 You'll have to enter a comment to describe the change you made,